-By means of an internal objection procedure, an objection to a decision in respect of a request to access, correct, supplement, delete or protect may be submitted to the Executive Board.
-Subsequently, an appeal can be lodged with an ordinary court.
+An objection to a decision in respect of a request to access, correct, supplement, delete or protect (article 15-22 GDPR) may be submitted to the Executive Board.
+Subsequently, an appeal can be lodged with an administrative court.
 In addition, or instead, the Dutch Data Protection Authority (Dutch DPA) may also be asked to mediate or advise.